seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Nay, come, tell Iras hers.

 **ALEXAS**
-We’ll know all our fortunes.
+We'll know all our fortunes.

 **DOMITIUS ENOBARBUS**
 Mine, and most of our fortunes, to-night, shall
-be–drunk to bed.
+be--drunk to bed.

 **IRAS**
-There’s a palm presages chastity, if nothing else.
+There's a palm presages chastity, if nothing else.

 **CHARMIAN**
-E’en as the o’erflowing Nilus presageth famine.
+E'en as the o'erflowing Nilus presageth famine.

 **IRAS**
 Go, you wild bedfellow, you cannot soothsay.